whirlun/emigo/README.md

 Emigo brings AI-powered development to Emacs, integrating large language models directly into your workflow.
 Inspired by the capabilities of tools like [Aider](https://github.com/paul-gauthier/aider) and [Cline](https://github.com/sturdy-dev/cline), and building upon the foundation of [Aidermacs](https://github.com/MatthewZMD/aidermacs), Emigo acts as an **agentic** AI assistant.
 It leverages **tool use** to interact with your project, read files, write code, execute commands, and more, all within Emacs.

-## Note: Active Development
+## Development Status

-Emigo is under active development.
-Expect frequent updates, potential breaking changes, and evolving features.
-Contributions and feedback are highly welcome!
+⚠️ **Beta Warning**: Emigo is under active development.
+Expect:

+- Breaking API changes
+- Unstable features
+- Incomplete documentation

+Please use only for testing and development.
+Report issues - your feedback helps shape Emigo!

 ## Key Features